pwhittlesea/pwhittlesea.github.com/_posts/2024-10-12-new-zealand-4.md

 Today we were travelling South-West to New Plymouth.
 We would be spending about 5 hours in the coach travelling between the two cities; a fact not made better by a 06:30 start[^1].

-[^1]: The tour guide organised a 'wake up call' every morning.
+[^1]: The tour guide organised a 'wake-up call' every morning.
       Without these we would have missed every departure.

 At this point we were seasoned at living out of our suitcase &mdash; every night I re-packed and squashed our luggage closed &mdash; so all we had to do was get dressed, head downstairs, gorge ourselves on another cooked breakfast, and roll ourselves into the coach.

-Today I wasn't dressed like a low-budget Gandalf so I had far fewer synthetic hairs in my mouth.
+Today I wasn't dressed like a low-budget Gandalf, so I had far fewer synthetic hairs in my mouth.

 As we left Rotorua, I was sad that we didn't get to see the Polynesian Spa or the Rotorua Museum, but I guess this just gives me another reason to come back.

-### Waitomo Glow Worm Caves
+### Waitomo glow-worm Caves

-The first stop of the day was the [Waitomo Glow Worm Caves](https://www.waitomo.com/glowworms-and-caves/waitomo-glowworm-caves).
+The first stop of the day was the [Waitomo glow-worm Caves](https://www.waitomo.com/glowworms-and-caves/waitomo-glowworm-caves).

 On the way there, one of the other people on our tour &mdash; a lovely lady named Pui who we went to dinner with the night before &mdash; finished knitting a hat; a green beanie with the phrase 'I am no man' stitched into it.
 Pui gifted the hat to my other half.

 We were blown away, not only by her generosity, but also the speed at which she knitted it (she had only started the night before).

-You will see it in all of the photos for the rest of these blogs.
+You will see it in all the photos for the rest of these blogs.
-I'm not sure they ever took it off.
+I'm not sure if they ever took it off.

 _Pui, if you're reading this, Loz wears this hat all the time and still loves it.
 Thank you :smile:!_

-We arrived at the glow worm Caves and begun our 'glow worm tour'.
+We arrived at the glow-worm Caves and begun our 'glow-worm tour'.
 After saying goodbye to the sun, we entered a small hole in the hillside, and began _descending deep into the mines of Moria_ (well of course, not Moria, but a room known as the _Cathedral_).

 This cavernous cave really blew our minds; here we learned about the formation of the caves and their subsequent discovery.
 After a brief dimming of the lights, the tour group sang 'Misty Mountains', and the guide sang us a traditional Māori song (which was beautiful).
-The large cave had excellent acoustic properties and it was obvious why it was named the Cathedral.
+The large cave had excellent acoustic properties, and it was obvious why it was named the Cathedral.

-The tour then turned to the main event: glow worms.
+The tour then turned to the main event: glow-worms.

-We embarked on a short boat ride through the glow worm grotto, which would allow us to see them in their natural habitat, the **_pitch black_**.
+We embarked on a short boat ride through the glow-worm grotto, which would allow us to see them in their natural habitat, the **_pitch black_**.

 ![pitch-black](/assets/images/new_zealand/4/riddick.png){: .align-center style="width: 50%;"}

-No artificial light was allowed in the caves because it disturbs the glow worms, so it was just us, floating through the darkness.
+No artificial light was allowed in the caves because it disturbs the glow-worms, so it was just us, floating through the darkness.

-We had seen some glow worms at the Māori cultural evening, but that was nothing compared to this.
+We had seen some glow-worms at the Māori cultural evening, but that was nothing compared to this.

-Hundreds of glow worms adorned the roof of the grotto; it looked as if we were sat under the stars (but we were deep underground).
+Hundreds of glow-worms adorned the roof of the grotto; it looked as if we were sat under the stars (but we were deep underground).
 It was almost silent, except for the sounds of the boat moving slowly through the water, as we gazed up in awe.

-{% include gallery id="glow-worm" caption="The boat we took through the glow worm grotto" class="caption-center" %}
+{% include gallery id="glow-worm" caption="The boat we took through the glow-worm grotto" class="caption-center" %}

 As we emerged from the darkness of the cave I was sad it couldn't have lasted longer.
-It was about an hour, and I don't normally get to see glow worms in the UK, so I wished I could have stayed all day.
+It was about an hour, and I don't normally get to see glow-worms in the UK, so I wished I could have stayed all day.

-Although the glow worm caves were not related to LoTR, they were very cool.
+Although the glow-worm caves were not related to LoTR, they were very cool.

 ★★★★☆ 4/5 - A great mix of history, geology, and the opportunity to see cool insects!